-As a well-heeled socialite who enjoyed lavish entertaining, Josephine Cochrane had little tolerance for chipped china.
+Josephine Cochrane was a well-heeled socialite who enjoyed lavish entertaining and had little tolerance for chipped china.
 She had even less patience for hand washing her fine family heirlooms herself.
 Cochrane had already started designing a dish washing machine when her husband passed away.
 She was 44.
-When she learned that he left her with a pile of debts and little cash, she got busy with her big moneymaking idea.
+When she learned that he left her with a pile of debts and little cash.
+So she got busy with her big moneymaking idea.

 By most accounts, Josephine Cochrane — formerly Cochran but she later added an “e”—was aware of previous inventions by men.
 Joel Houghton’s wood machine patented in 1850 splashed water over dishes when a handle was turned.
 In 1865, L.A.
 Alexander patented his dishwasher that spun the dishes around in water with the turn of a handle.
 Neither of these worked effectively.

 After her husband’s death, Cochrane hired George Butters, a local mechanic with the Illinois Central Railroad.
 He built Cochrane’s dishwasher prototype in a shed by her house in Shelbyville, Illinois.
 When it was finished he installed it in her kitchen.

 In a time when the patent office was flooded with new inventions, it was not unusual for early prototypes to be built as passion projects from home.
 In 1896, Henry Ford built his first Quadricycle in his shed.
 Victorian Secret: When he and his peers discovered it was too large to fit through the door, they had to demolish part of the wall.

 On December 28, 1886 her dishwasher was awarded patent #355,139.
 Although powered by a hand crank their final design was similar to today’s electric dishwashers.
 Dishes were held in wire racks inside a watertight metal box.
 Streams of soapy water cleaned them.
 Water was then was poured over the rack to rinse.